aileot/nvim-laurel/doc/laurel.md

 - `?extra-opts`: (bare-sequence) Optional command attributes.
   Additional attributes:

   - `<buffer>`: Create command in current buffer by itself.
   - `buffer`: Create command in the buffer of the next value.
+Without 0 or no following number, create autocmd to current buffer by itself.

 - `name`: (string) Name of the new user command.
 It must begin with an uppercase letter.
 - `command`: (string|function) Replacement command.